 4. Hungduan Rice Terraces (Hungduan)

-Banaue Rice terraces is obviously overrated.
+Banaue Rice terraces are obviously overrated.
 If you are looking for a more rustic view of terraces, then do visit those of Hungduan.
 They don’t make it to the top of Ifugao’s tourist spots.
-But visiting them would really make a difference on your trip.
-The most popular in Hungduan are Hapao Rice Terraces, the Bacung Spider Web Terraces and the Dakkitan Rice Terraces.
+But visiting them would really make a difference in your trip.
+The most popular in Hungduan are Hapao Rice Terraces, the Bacung Spider Web Terraces, and the Dakkitan Rice Terraces.
 Each of these has a unique feature to offer.
 Abundant brooks and rivers from the mountains provide water to these terraces all year round.
 They yield premium heirloom rice varieties.
-For those who don’t know, heirloom rice are organically-grown species.
+For those who don’t know, heirloom rice is organically-grown.
 They are known for their distinct taste and nutritional value as compared to commercial rice.